-A protein molecule called hemoglobin is responsible for carrying oxygen from the lungs to the body's tissues and organs.
-Haemoglobin is an essential part of red blood cells, and its deficiency can lead to anemia.
+A protein molecule called hemoglobin is responsible for carrying oxygen from the lungs to the body’s tissues and organs.
+Hemoglobin is an essential part of red blood cells, and low hemoglobin levels can lead to anemia.
 Numerous conditions, such as chronic illnesses, nutritional deficiencies, or blood loss, can result in anemia.
-A human being cannot survive without hemoglobin and the body cannot effectively transfer oxygen from the lungs to tissues and cells if hemoglobin levels are insufficient.
+A human being cannot survive without hemoglobin, and the body cannot effectively transfer oxygen from the lungs to tissues and cells if hemoglobin levels are insufficient.

 Hemoglobin levels in human blood can vary slightly depending on age, gender, and other factors.
 The normal range for haemoglobin levels in adults is 13.5 to 17.5 grams per deciliter (g/dL) of blood for men and 12.0 to 15.5 g/dL of blood for women.
 The normal range in children varies depending on age.